dailybruin/the-stack/_posts/2019-11-01-walking-to-class.md

 <h2>How does walking speed and incline affect calories burned?</h2>

-<p>In order to calculate calories, we used an equation developed by the United States Army that estimates energy expenditure for healthy, military age adults at a given incline.
-We modifdied the equation to show the caloric output during walking at a gradient as a function of speed, body mass, and gradient. </p>
+<p>In order to calculate calories, we used an equation developed by the United States Army that estimates energy expenditure for healthy, military age adults at an incline.
+We modified the equation to show the caloric output during walking at a gradient as a function of speed, body mass, and gradient. </p>

 <p>The equation shows that gradient, the elevation increase divided by the total distance traveled, has an effect on caloric intake.
 Notably, the equation shows that walking up the hill via Bruinwalk, which has an average gradient of 8.2%,  is approximately 25% more difficult than walking back via Charles E. Young, which has an average gradient of 5.5%.</p>